GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 - Child of:
  [`Clastic_Sediment`](#clastic_sediment)

+- definition amplified to help distinguish diamicton, conglomerate and wackestone in this version
 - Unsorted or poorly sorted, clastic sediment with a wide range of particle sizes, including a muddy matrix.
 Biogenic materials that have such texture are excluded.
 Distinguished from conglomerate, sandstone,